Investors celebrate Netflix’s 200M subscriber milestone — but can it sustain the momentum?

 Disney is a little closer to a direct competitor with its Disney+ network, but even Disney has a lot on its plate outside its streaming service, including merchandise, theme parks and a Disney-themed cruise line.

-But for those interested in taking a closer look, here’s how Netflix’s major competitors are faring.Select a company to learn more about what they do and how their stock performs, including market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.
-While this list includes a selection of the most well-known and popular stocks, it doesn't include every stock available.
+But for those interested in taking a closer look, here’s how Netflix’s major competitors are faring.See how the following stocks are performing, and view details like market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.